Here is Merriam-Webster’s definition of the transitive verb, “decode:”

 To identify the constituent, significant elements of something.

 To understand, explain, interpret, make sense of, construe, decipher, elucidate, throw light on, or explicate.

 Based on these definitions I can fairly describe myself as a professional “decoder.”
 I was one of a generation of computer systems professionals who, from the mid-1950’s until the mid-1990’s, computerized America and the world.
-We studied existing computer software and hardware systems in various kinds of enterprises, and replaced some of them entirely or updated them extensively to take advantage of new hardware and software systems.
+We studied existing manual, unit-record, and accounting machine systems in various kinds of enterprises, and replaced some of them entirely or updated them extensively to take advantage of new hardware and software systems.
 We were constantly serving our customers or our employers by enabling them to add new products or services to their enterprise’s offerings.
 Some of the systems we built are still in use.
 For example, I was a member of a small team that developed one of the first, perhaps the very first, Medicare claims payments systems.
 It quickly became the most widely used such system.
 Updated versions of some of the systems I helped develop are still in use and directly affect the daily lives of millions of Americans.